 ERI has the largest e-waste shredders in the world, capable of shredding over 30,000 pounds of e-waste per hour!

 ERI is one of the only e-waste recyclers in the world that utilizes a two-step shredding process.
 First, your electronic devices are broken down into manageable pieces.
 Then, they are finely shredded to destroy data and allow our recycling technicians to sort them into raw commodities, such as metal and plastics, which are sent straight to our downstream partners to be repurposed, recycled or reused.
-This ensures that 100 percent of your device is recycled and never ends up in a landfill.

 The shredding process itself was designed by ERI to reflect its commitment to protecting the health of the environment and our recycling technicians.
 ERI’s shredders feature built-in air filtration systems that guarantee the shredding process is safe for the surrounding community, employees and the environment.

 With the number of electronic devices in circulation growing at a rapid rate, hackers and data thefts are increasingly targeting improperly disposed of hardware.
 Shredding e-waste, though, guarantees complete data destruction and your security.

 ERI has shredded more than 1 billion pounds of e-waste to date, and is the industry’s leading e-waste recycler.
 For more information on our shredding services, contact ERI at 1-800-ERI-DIRECT or request a quote here.